 When we talk about investing here at Wealthsimple, we play the long game.
 Our investment strategies tend to focus on long-term goals like retirement, saving up for a house, or a college fund.
 Either way, long term investing tends to look at least ten years into the future.
 And while those kinds of financial plans are vital and integral to any healthy financial foundation, you maybe also want to save up—rather quickly—for something fun that’s a bit more short-term.
 Maybe you’d like to upgrade your car, or go on a really indulgent vacation, or just want to try a more aggressive investing style that’s more high-risk/high-reward than average long term strategies.
 That’s where short term investments come in.

 But before we dive in, it’s important to get one thing clear: Short term investments that might work for some investors might not work for you, and what can be considered the “best” varies from investor to investor.
-Your tolerance for risk and your goals are going to strongly determine what kinds of investments you’re best suited for.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Your tolerance for risk and your goals are going to strongly determine what kinds of investments you’re best suited for.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 What are short term investments